aminnj/slideMaker/README.md

 * put updated style files into style and include them in a way similar to enumitem

 ## TODO:
-* add slide type that has text on the left, picture on the right
 * figure out good algorithm for resizing images so that they don't overlap with text ** see http://www.latex-community.org/forum/viewtopic.php?f=45&t=22655
 * option for arrows